-Are you a high school student who enjoys television programs like CSI, Criminal Minds, Las Vegas CSU, Profiler, The System, Law and Order, or Homicide: Life on the Street?
+Are you a high school student who enjoys television programs like CSI, Criminal Minds, NCIS, Profiler, The System, Law & Order, The First 48, and 48 Hours Mystery?
 Do you want to help solve a murder?
 Do you want to know what really happens behind the scenes of a murder investigation and a high-stakes murder trial?
 Do you want to know what life is like behind bars?
 Do you want to meet the people who work in criminal justice, law enforcement, forensic medicine, and forensic psychology?

-Stockton University invites you to be part of Stockton CSI, a residential summer camp for high school students who want hands-on experience with a criminal investigation and trial.
+Stockton University invites you to be part of Stockton CSI Online, a virtual summer camp for high school students who want experience with a criminal investigation and trial.

-- Collect evidence at a mock murder scene from photographs and video footage
+- Investigate a mock murder scene from photographs and video footage

 - File evidence requests and analyze the results